-This expression, that will not be used in the following, is usually obtained in classical electrodynamics for the field produced by a charge moving with the constant velocity $\vec v_1$.

-0.5 truecm In order to construct an invariant interaction between two particles, we make the hypothesis that the interacting particle 2, with generalized charge $q_2$, is placed at the observation point.
-In this way, instead of Eq. (\ref{revdef}), we have, \textit{from now on}:
+In order to construct an invariant \textit{interaction} between two particles, we assume that the interacting particle 2, with generalized charge $q_2$, is placed at the observation point, that is $r_o^\mu= r_2^\mu$.
+In this way, instead of Eq. (\ref{revdef}), we have, \textit{from now on}, the following definition:

-Furthermore, the particle 2 moves with the constant velocity $\vec v_2$, being $u_2^\mu$ the corresponding 4-velocity.
+Furthermore, we make the hypothesis that the particle 2 moves with the constant velocity $\vec v_2$, being $u_2^\mu$ the corresponding 4-velocity.
 In this way, the invariant interaction at the time $t$ takes the standard form

 where $A_\mu(t,\vec r)$ is given by Eq. (\ref{lwpotprac}).